lamestation/lamestation-library-reference/audio.md

 - `audio.SetSample` - Load a new sample.
 - `audio.LoadPatch` - Load a complete patch configuration to any channel(s).

-*Keyboard Mode Commands*

-- `audio.PlaySound` - Play a sound on the specified channel.
-- `audio.StopSound` - Stop sound on the specified channel.

 *Manual Mode Commands*

 - `audio.SetVolume` - Set the volume of the target note.
 - `audio.SetNote` - Set the note of the given audio channel.
 - `audio.SetFrequency` - Set the frequency increment of the specified audio channel.
-- `audio.StartEnvelope` - Trigger the channel envelope to start.
-- `audio.StopEnvelope` - Trigger the channel envelope to stop.

 === Constants

 - *Waveform* - `_SQUARE`, `_SAW`, `_TRIANGLE`, `_SINE`, `_NOISE`, `_SAMPLE`
 - *Channel parameter* - `_ATK`, `_DEC`, `_SUS`, `_REL`, `_WAV`, `_CONTROL`

-=== About

 Before LameAudio can be used, `audio.Start` must be called once and only once at the start of a program.
 LameAudio is designed so that only one synthesizer is ever running, and any object may call it.